eherve/mongoose-datatable/README.md

 ### Options

+    Configuration is not mandatory, the default options are: For String column, a like match is performed and for other types, an unknown type message is displayed o the console.

 #### Condition handlers

 The condition handlers is an object that contains handlers (functions) with for key mongoose schema field type name.